 In the past, you can directly join the Philippine Air Force Flying School (PAFFS) right after college through the Aviation Cadet Program (ACP) and start your Military Pilot Training (MPT) as a DODO Cadet in the Philippine Air Force Flying School.
-But since the Philippine Air Force discontinued the Aviation Cadet Program of the PAFFS, the only way take the Military Pilot Training is to become an officer in the PAF with the rank of 2nd Lieutenant.
+But since the Philippine Air Force discontinued the Aviation Cadet Program of the PAFFS, the only way take the Military Pilot Training is to become an officer in the PAF with the rank of 2nd Lieutenant or higher.
 There are two ways to accomplish this.
 The first is to join the Philippine Air Force Officer Candidate School (PAFOCS) or the Philippine Military Academy (PMA).

 Philippine Air Force Flying School Requirements

 Becoming a pilot in the Air Force is a long and rigorous process.
 It is no easy task, but if you make it, you will be among the elite warriors of the Armed Forces of the Philippines.
 Here’s what you need to do if you’re going to try to earn your wings:

 You must be an officer in the Air Force

 If you are between 17 to 21 years old, you can join the PMA and become a cadet of the most prestigious military school in the country today.
 Choose the Air Force as your branch of service.
 After graduation, you’ll be commissioned as a 2nd Lieutenant (2Lt) in the Philippine Air Force.
 To join the PMA, follow our guide on PMA Entrance Exam 2018 Date, Requirements, Coverage and Application Guide.